Cost Per Lead Guide + Difference Between CPL, MQL, & SQL

 CPL Calculation: Formula + Example

-To determine the cost per lead, divide the overall marketing expenditure by the total leads acquired within a specific timeframe.
+To determine the cost per lead, divide the overall marketing expenditure by the total number of leads acquired within a specific timeframe.
 You can calculate this metric on a high level for all marketing activities or at a granular level for specific channels or marketing campaigns.

 Cost per lead is most commonly calculated for paid marketing efforts because the spend is more linear — dollars in equals leads out.
 When considering how much you should spend on ads, an example would be a $10,000 campaign you ran to promote a new ebook to your audience.
 Say you generated 200 leads by the end of the campaign.
 Your cost per lead formula would be: